YongoDavid/Demo-2024-Feb/README.md

-login and signup still not working on UI only through API tesing from API, will just leave it that way and come back to it now i will go back to study node.js and understand more about it. learning new things while diving deeper into node.js , learnt more about operating systems (os) and file systems (fs)
+login and signup still not working on UI only through API tesing from API, will just leave it that way and come back to it now i will go back to study node.js and understand more about it. learning new things while diving deeper into node.js , learnt more about operating systems (os) and file systems (fs) and also a different way to import and export modules , using tthe destructuring way which will take some time to get used to